ziapeltagames/lavender-hack/WILDERNESS.md

 # Search

 If there is something of interest in the hex, it is found.
 This is commonly used to find lairs or entrances to dungeons.
+If there are multiple things of interest, only one is found for each watch spent searching.

 ## Blather